openshift-psap/llm-d-bench/README.md

 In order to deploy it, create the necessary secrets within `infra/` for each component and then simply run `oc apply -k .` from the infrastructure dir.

 #### Runing Benchmarks Via GitHub Actions (if `infra` deployed)

+> Needs building the benchmark image in the given namespace.
+See [Build and Push Custom Guidellm Image using OpenShift Builds](./build/README.md)
 ```
 # Comment on any PR:
 /benchmark qwen-0.6b-baseline